 The company has different free tiers for businesses based on the average number of ledger entries: 200, 201-500 or 501-1000.
 If you exceed 1,000 transactions yearly, you will move into a paid tier that works out to about $58 a year and will prepare your VAT statements for filing.

-TurboCash is another open-source software applications.
+TurboCash is another open-source software application.
 It benefits from a team of online developers and an active user community that can help answer questions.
 The desktop version handles your general ledger, cash book, stock, creditors, debtors and invoices.

 Similar to other free accounting programs, it does double-entry batches to make sure your books are balanced and provides generally accepted accounting principles (GAAP) reports.